WasmEdge/WasmEdge/docs/book/en/src/dev/js/tensorflow.md

-# Tensorflow
+# TensorFlow

-The interpreter supports the WasmEdge Tensorflow lite inference extension so that your JavaScript can run an ImageNet model for image classification.
+The interpreter supports the WasmEdge TensorFlow lite inference extension so that your JavaScript can run an ImageNet model for image classification.
 This article will show you how to use the TensorFlow Rust SDK for WasmEdge from your javascript program.

 Here is an example of JavaScript.
 You could find the full code from [example_js/tensorflow_lite_demo/](https://github.com/second-state/wasmedge-quickjs/tree/main/example_js/tensorflow_lite_demo).